Is Furniture A Current Asset? How It Is Treated In Accounting

 No, furniture is not classified as a current asset because they are used in a business for a longer period or more than one year.
 These assets are depreciated over their useful life and are recorded in the balance sheet as long-term assets.

-In short, furniture is not classified as a current asset because it is used in a business for a longer period typically more than a year or it is not expected to sale or converted into cash within a short period of time, so they are classified as a non-current asset or long term asset.
+In short, furniture is not classified as a current asset because it is used in a business for a longer period typically more than a year or it is not expected to be sold or converted into cash within a short period, so they are classified as a non-current asset or long term asset.

 The furniture recorded in the balance sheet looks like this: